tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 This attack aims to exploit server HRR state management to recover information about a legitimate ClientHello using its own adversarially-controlled ClientHello.
-To begin, the attacker intercepts and forwards a legitimate ClientHello with an "encrypted_client_hello" (echo) extension to the server, which triggers a HelloRetryRequest in return.
-Rather than forward the retry to the client, the attacker, attempts to generates its own ClientHello in response based on the contents of the first ClientHello and HelloRetryRequest exchange.
+To begin, the attacker intercepts and forwards a legitimate ClientHello with an "encrypted_client_hello" (echo) extension to the server, which triggers a legitimate HelloRetryRequest in return.
+Rather than forward the retry to the client, the attacker, attempts to generate its own ClientHello in response based on the contents of the first ClientHello and HelloRetryRequest exchange.
+If the server used the SNI from the first ClientHello and the key share from the second (attacker-controlled) ClientHello, the Certificate produced would leak the client's chosen SNI to the attacker.

 ~~~
  Client                         Attacker                      Server